The 10 Best Hot Springs in Iceland

 One of the newest additions to the beautiful hot springs in Iceland is the Vök Baths in East Iceland.
 Built over Lake Urriðavatn to the northwest of Egilsstaðir since its recent opening it has quickly become the hot spring to visit for travellers in the east of the country.

 The hot spring itself bubbles up from the bottom of the lake; locals noticed its presence when during the winter, ice never formed in a certain part of the water.
 The pools ‘float’ out on the lake, fully immersing you in the warm water and the stunning surrounding scenery.
-There’s also a restaurant on-site if you work up an appetite lounging about in the warm water.
+Also, a restaurant on-site if you work up an appetite lounging about in the warm water

 To get there, simply follow route 1 out of Egilsstaðir heading towards North Iceland.
 You’ll quickly come upon Road 925 veering off towards the lake (it’s also well-marked with signs so you can’t miss it).
 Tickets start from 5500 ISK.